How to make an Obstboden- German Fruit Flan Recipes

 • Let cool on a wire rack for 5 minutes

-• Then CAREFULLY remove from the cake pan.
+• Then flip it over onto the rack to remove the cake from the cake pan.

 • Let cool completely